srares13/vscode-position-tracking/README.md

 ### Return value

-- The updated ranges are in the same order as the ones that you want to update.
+- The updated ranges from the returned array are in the same order as the ones from the array of ranges that you want to update.

 - In the case of having the ```onAddition``` option set to ```'split'```, the new split ranges will be positioned in the returned array in the order they appear in document and from the position of the original range that was split.
 Example: toUpdateRanges = [A, B, C], if B was split into two ranges, the returned array will be [updatedA, D, E, updatedC].